Eris (dwarf planet): Orbit

-The orbit of Eris (blue) compared to those of Saturn, Uranus, Neptune, and Pluto (white/gray).
+The orbit of Eris (blue) compared to those of Saturn, Uranus, Neptune and Pluto (white/gray).
 The arcs below the ecliptic are plotted in darker colors, and the red dot is the Sun.
 The diagram on the left is a polar view whereas the diagrams on the right are different views from the ecliptic.

 Seen from Earth, Eris makes small loops in the sky through the constellation of Cetus.

-Eris has an orbital period of 561 years.
+Eris has an orbital period of 558 years, more than twice that of Pluto.
 Its maximum possible distance from the Sun (aphelion) is 97.7 astronomical units (AU), and its closest (perihelion) is 38.4 AU.
 As the time of perihelion is defined at the epoch chosen using an unperturbed two-body solution, the further the epoch is from the date of perihelion, the less accurate the result.
 Numerical integration is required to predict the time of perihelion accurately.
-Numerical integration by JPL Horizons shows that Eris came to perihelion around 1699, to aphelion around 1977, and will return to perihelion around December 2257.
+Numerical integration by JPL Horizons shows that Eris came to perihelion around 1699, to aphelion around 1977, and will return to perihelion on 6 December 2257.
 Unlike those of the eight planets, whose orbits all lie roughly in the same plane as the Earth's, Eris's orbit is highly inclined: it is tilted at an angle of about 44 degrees to the ecliptic.
 When discovered, Eris and its moon were the most distant known objects in the Solar System, apart from long-period comets and space probes.
 It retained this distinction until the discovery of in 2018.